atulparmarCF/CF-SDK-IOS-POC/README.md

 # SDK Functions

 ## 1. User Profile
-To retrieve user profile details, it is necessary to invoke the `getUserProfile()` function as demonstrated below.
+To retrieve user profile details, it is necessary to invoke the `getUserProfile()` function as demonstrated below, As part of the result (response) you will get `UserProfileData` model.

 ```Swift
 let signalProd = CFAPIManager.shared.getUserProfile()